Pure vs Mixed Breeds

 • The Icelandic Horse --> it was isolated geographically and thus developed separately

-• Friesans --> they have one of the most tightly closed studbooks and strict requirements for registration
+• Friesans --> they have one of the most tightly closed studbooks and have strict requirements for registration

 Mixed Breeds